Nanny Taxes in New York

 Employees who work 20 or more hours a week and at least 30 days in a calendar year are covered.
 Full-time employees are eligible after 26 consecutive weeks of employment, and part-time employees who work 20 hours or fewer per week are eligible after 175 working days (doesn’t need to be consecutive).

-The program is paid for by employees through an additional payroll deduction.
+Employees pay for the program through an additional payroll deduction.
 Or, as an employer, you can pay the cost on your employee’s behalf.
 The contribution rate is 0.373 percent.
 The annual maximum contribution is $333.25.
-Employees utilizing PFL benefits will receive 67 percent of their average weekly wage, up to a cap of 67 percent of the state’s average weekly wage (NYSAWW) of $1,718.15 meaning the maximum weekly benefit for 2024 will be $1,151.16.
+Employees utilizing PFL benefits will receive 67 percent of their average weekly wage, up to a cap of 67 percent of the state’s average weekly wage (NYSAWW) of $1,718.15.
+The maximum weekly benefit for 2024 will be $1,151.16.
 Employees earning less than the NYSAWW will contribute less than the annual cap of $333.25, consistent with their actual wages.

 Paid Safe and Sick Leave – New York City